RoyalFlush24/Ud/README.md

 # Udacity Technical Interview

-In this README file I'll ask the questions and the solutions will be posted with two separate files one python and the other a txt file that will be explaining the codes.
+In this README file I'll ask the questions and the solutions will be posted as a python file.

 ## Question 1